Roles and responsibilities

 Before the placement

-• where required, assist students to identify employers interested in structured workplace learning and arrange contact with those employers
+- Where required, support students to explore their interests and assist students to identify employers interested in structured workplace learning and arrange contact with those employers

-• ensure students are undertaking or have completed the required occupational health and safety preparation
+- Ensure students are undertaking or have completed the required occupational health and safety preparation.
+Refer to Student safety and wellbeing on the Guidance tab for more details

-• ensure students are aware of equal opportunity and unlawful harassment and discrimination, and how to recognise abuse or other risks to their safety, and have the skills and confidence to raise concerns, make complaints or let someone know they feel unsafe
+- Ensure students are aware of equal opportunity and unlawful harassment and discrimination, how to recognise abuse or other risks to their safety, and have the skills and confidence to raise concerns, make complaints or let someone know they feel unsafe.
+Refer to Student safety and wellbeing on the Guidance tab for more details

-• ensure students understand their rights and responsibilities and are aware of strategies to deal with any issues or concerns which may arise
+- Ensure students understand their rights and responsibilities and are aware of strategies to deal with any issues or concerns that may arise

-• ensure that supervisors have been allocated for each student and that there are adequate levels of supervision of the student to ensure their welfare and safety in a discrimination and harassment free working environment
+- Ensure that supervisors have been allocated for each student and that there are adequate levels of supervision of the student to ensure their wellbeing and safety in a discrimination and harassment free working environment

-• ensure that the student and the employer/supervisor are aware of assessment procedures and the timing of assessment
+- Provide the student and the employer and/or supervisor with assessment procedures and the timing of assessment

 During the placement